nvelden/geneviewer/README.md

 ## geneviewer

-**geneviewer** is an R package designed for drawing gene arrow maps.
-It can import data directly from GenBank files and can visualize multiple gene clusters side by side.
-In addition there are options to add a legend, labels, links, annotations, customized scales, colors, tooltips and much more.
-To learn more visit the [package website](https://nvelden.github.io/geneviewer/articles/geneviewer.html).
+**geneviewer** is an R package designed for visualizing gene clusters.
+It can import data directly from GenBank files, perform BlastP alignments between clusters and visualize the results in gene arrow maps.
+In addition there are extensive options to customize the gene arrow maps such as adding a legend, labels, links, annotations, customized scales, colors, tooltips and much more.
+To explore all features visit the [package website](https://nvelden.github.io/geneviewer/articles/geneviewer.html).

 ## Installation